ibm-cloud-docs/vmwaresolutions/archiref/veeam-cr-sa/veeam-cr-sa-ib.md

    * Veeam vPower NFS service enables a virtual machine (VM) to be started and run directly from the backup file that is hosted in the backup repository.
    * Veeam Instant Restore enables a VM to be started directly from the backup files.
 Veeam vPower NFS service is used to access the backup files.
    * The Veeam VM Recovery with the restore to new location option, enables a copy of the VM to be started and connected to an isolated network.
 The backup file is converted to VMDK files and placed in the designated data store.
    * Veeam Secure Restore is only available for Microsoft® Windows® VMs.
-It is an extra option in the VM Recovery workflow that enables the VM to be scanned by antivirus software before restoring the VM.
+It is an extra option in the VM Recovery workflow that enables the VM to be scanned by antivirus software before you restore the VM.
 The VMs disks are connected to a mount server and then the antivirus software on the mount server that is used to scan files from the mounted disks.
    * VMware NSX-T™ overlay segments allow the creation of isolated segments onto which copies of the VMs can be attached and isolated from the production VMs.
    * NSX-T distributed firewall provides the required isolation so that only required cybertoolsets can access the copies of the VMs.
    * Source Network Address Translation (SNAT) and Destination Network Address Translation (DNAT) are used to allow IP access between the cybertoolsets and the copies of the VMs.